ChrisHoder/Projects/README.md

 Projects
 ========

+Contact: Chrishoder@gmail.com

 Various coding projects that I have done over the past few years.
+Most of these were part of school projects or assignments.